-These cube-samples are transformed to a .grdecl format to evaluate their topological characteristics and to a .vtk format to visualize them using the Paraview software.
+Theses cube-samples are transformed to a .grdecl format to evaluate their topological characteristics and to a .vtk format to visualize them using the Paraview software.

 Fig. 3.
-Voxel cubes cut from the digital core model to calculating topological invariants (clockwise - 1st, 2nd and 3rd cube).
+Voxel cubes cut from the digital core model to calculating topological invariants (clockwise - 1, 2 and 3 cube).

-To calculate the model's topological characteristics, it is necessary to classify voxels - to divide them according to the "skeleton of the rock" - "void".
+To calculate the model's topological characteristics, it is necessary to classify voxels - to divide the them according to the "skeleton of the rock" - "void".
 Voxels, marked as "skeleton of the rock", are then considered equivalent to elementary cubes from item 1.

 The built-in material classifier of the tomography apparatus is not used in the study.
-For our purpose, we used an excursion parameter α , the value of which varies from 0 to 1 [3] (Fig.3).
+For this purpose, used an excursion parameter α , the value of which varies from 0 to 1 [3] (Fig.3).

-The application of the excursion parameter α to the voxel model generates a cubic complex, where an elementary cube is a voxel whose normalized radiodensity value is greater than α .
+Application of the excursion parameter α to the voxel model generates a cubic complex, where an elementary cube is a voxel which normalized radiodensity value is greater than α .

 Fig. 4.
-An example of a core model separation of the "rock skeleton" - "void" for the first voxel cube cut from the digital core model (clockwise, the excursion parameter is 0, 0.2, 0.3, 0.4).
+An example of a core model separation of the "rock skeleton" - "void" for the first voxel cube cut from the digital core model (clockwise, the excursion parameter is 0, 0.2, 0.3, 0.4)..